osum4est/django-socksync/README.md

 ### Lists
 If a list or database table is requested, a change func can be provided instead of sending the whole list each time it changes.
 Lists are ordered and support pagination.
 A client should allow the user to set a maximum page size for a list to prevent too many items being sent.
-Updates are only sent for items that are on the current page (except for total item count updates).
 Indexes start at 0 for each page.

+Updates are sent to any client that would expect to see a change to their current page.
+This means that any change to the clients current page should be sent, as well an any change occurring to previous elements (Inserting or deleting an item at index 0 would cause all elements in the list to shift to the left or right).
+Inserts and deletes should be sent sequentially in order to keep the client list at the specified page size (deleting an item should cause a new item to be inserted at the end if there are more items in the list, and inserting an item should delete the last item in the list since it is no longer on that page).

 Request a list:
 ```json5